apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 AIO
 ===

-.. ts:cv:: CONFIG proxy.config.aio.force_aio STRING NULL
+.. ts:cv:: CONFIG proxy.config.aio.mode STRING auto

    (Only if io_uring is enabled in the build) Normally, ATS will detect if io_uring can be used for async disk IO.
 Using this config item, the AIO mode